mattfrazee/jsql/README.md

 manipulations, making this framework a straight-forward and simple solution to learn, in an hour or less.

-### Note on Performance
+#### Note on Performance:
 These methods are best when they are chained.
 However, sometimes the order in which you chain them will help with speed.

 For example, if you have 1000 records of data, but you only need 10 at a time, use `limit(10)` or `paginate(100)` first, then the proceeding functions will only use 10 records.
 Otherwise, jSQL would be iterating through 1000 records before any limiting or filtering happens.

 ## Installation
-Can you spare < 3kb to import this into your project?
+Can you spare < 5kb to import this into your project?
 Setting up the library is super easy, just include the script on your page or import script and start using it!

 ```html